 Release Burndown Chart

 The horizontal axis of the sprint burndown chart shows the sprints; the vertical axis shows the amount of work remaining at the start of each sprint.
 Work remaining can be shown in whatever unit the team prefers -- story points, ideal days, team days and so on.
-Mike Cohn's preference is for story points, for all of the reasons described in the Agile Estimating and Planning book and elearning video course.

 The burndown chart is an essential part of any agile project and is a way for the team to clearly see what is happening and how progress is being made during each sprint.